Normalize Your MP3 Files For Better Audio Quality Experience

 After you finally create your online radio station and you start to stream your music or audio the work does not end there.
 Another part of the job is the quality of the audio, and I am not just talking about each MP3 file having to sound good.
 You want all of the files to be of the same quality and sound the same.
 Sometimes you will have some files with different volume levels and that is why you listen to one song now and it sounds fine but the next one is too loud or too low.
-This is a very annoying experience for your listeners, and could cost you the loss of listeners.
+This is a very annoying experience for your listeners and could cost you the loss of listeners.
+This is what you will need to do for a better audio quality.

 What to do to solve this problem?